- Ph.D. Wake Forest University School of Medicine, Winston-Salem, NC

 VSV is currently being developed as an oncolytic agent due to its ability to potently kill a variety of cancer cells.
 However, the success of VSV-based cancer therapies is determined by several factors including the permissiveness of cancer cells to virus infection, the ability of the virus to spread through tumor tissues, and the ability of the host immune response to promote anti-tumor responses.
 We are interested in determining the potential of VSV as an anti-tumor agent for the treatment of highly aggressive tumors by investigating these factors in cell culture models and in small animal models of breast and prostate cancers.
 Furthermore, we are currently developing combination therapeutic strategies that may serve to promote tumor cell killing by VSV and enhance anti-tumor immune responses.

-Title: Associate Professor , Viral Pathogenesis and Immunity
+Title: Associate Professor and Assistant Chair, Viral Pathogenesis and Immunity

 Department: Department of Biology